Alipsa/gmd/README.md

 ```

-This kind of markdown text can then be transformed to html and pdf using the Gmd class e.g:
+This kind of Markdown text can then be transformed to html and pdf using the Gmd class e.g:
 ```groovy
 def gmd = new se.alipsa.groovy.gmd.Gmd()
 // html is a string of html markup